-Our daily Gamma Band model[1] moved to a 100% allocation to SPX on Monday and remained at that level throughout the week.� When the daily price closes below ?Gamma Flip? (currently near 4,180), the model will reduce exposure in order to avoid price volatility and sell-off risk.
-If the market closes on a daily basis below the lower gamma level (currently near 3,950), the model will reduce the SPX allocation to zero.
+Our daily Gamma Band model[1] maintained a 100% allocation to SPX last week.
+When the daily price closes below ?Gamma Flip? (currently near 4,185), the model will reduce exposure in order to avoid price volatility and sell-off risk.
+If the market closes on a daily basis below the lower gamma level (currently near 3,960), the model will reduce the SPX allocation to zero.

-Investors who keep an eye on various gamma-related levels are more aware of when market volatility is expected to increase.� One application of Gamma Bands is to maintain high allocations to stocks when risk is expected to be lower.� For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.��
+Investors who keep an eye on various gamma-related levels are more aware of when market volatility is expected to increase.� One application of Gamma Bands is to maintain high allocations to stocks when risk is expected to be lower.� For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the backtest.��